OEM-Sartorius-Data-Analytics/SIMCAQ-LINUX-GUIDE/DockerizeAppUbuntu.md

 - The files *acinclude.m4*, *configure.ac*, *Makefile.am* detailed in the previous [example](CompileCustomAppsUbuntu.md).
 - You need to include also a license file *license_name.$Q*.
 As SIMCA-Q will recognize containers built from different images as different, you will need a specific license that will not check the host id.
 Contact Sartorius for this possibility.

-Then, create a Dockerfile with the following content:
+Then, create within the same folder a Dockerfile with the following content:
 ```
 FROM ubuntu2204_simcaq17

+LABEL author="xxx"
+LABEL description="SIMCA-Q App on Ubuntu 22.04"

 RUN mkdir SampleApp